 We also invite employers to promote part-time vacancies at recruitment events, including the Work While You Study Fair which will be held on Wednesday 24 February at City Campus and on Thursday 25 February at Collegiate Campus.

 Help with submitting a successful application

 We can help you build your CV, complete application forms and practice for interviews, giving you a great start when it comes to getting a job.
-Visit Careers Central to find out more about the support we offer.
+Visit Careers Connect to find out more about the support we offer.

 Feedback from students who have worked on-campus

 I engaged in tasks which were completely out of my comfort zone.
 I gained so much confidence, an insight into the work 'behind the scenes' at the Uni and so many transferable skills for my future career.

 Jessica Dixon, psychology student

 If I have one bit of advice it would be get involved in working on campus.
 You will really start to see the benefits.
 There are so many skills to be learnt and so much knowledge and experience available here at Sheffield Hallam.